Table of Contents

 You have to choose one of the below options when you are planning a trip to Sri Lanka

-2 Sri Lanka beach holiday-as the name suggests the trip revolve around the beach resort and you can organize short trips to visit important tourist attractions.
+2 Sri Lanka beach holiday-as the name suggests the trip revolve around the beach resort.
+And you can organize short trips such as 1-day Sri Lanka trip and 2 days Sri Lanka trips from your beach resort to visit important tourist attractions.

 About half of the travellers head down to the southern and western coast beaches in searching of gold-coloured, palm-fringed beaches with torque water, majority of Sri Lankan beach resorts are well established here.
 It is easy and straight forward when you are travelling around the island thanks to the well-maintained road and rail networks.

 However, it is not recommended to self-drive in Sri Lanka, if you are not familiar with Sri Lankan chaotic traffic.
 The best way of getting around Sri Lanka and visiting sights is to rent a car with a local driver, you can easily get it done through a local tour operator.

 You can contact Seerendipity tours with regards to any Sri Lanka tour arrangements.
 Most importantly, their service is free of charge until you book the Sri Lanka trip itinerary.
 You can browse through the Sri Lanka package tours published on Seerendipity tours official website and find the best match for your expectations or talk to our local experts to create a tailor-made Sri Lanka tour package from the scratch.